The Crystal Maze: Revival

-American adaptation
+International versions

+United States

-On June 3, 2019, it was announced that an American version of the show would premiere on Nickelodeon and feature family members competing for $25,000.
+On 3 June 2019, it was announced that an American version of the show would premiere on Nickelodeon and feature family members competing for $25,000.
 The ten-episode season was filmed in the same location as the British edition.
 In December 2019, it was announced that comedian Adam Conover would be the Maze Master for this version.
-It debuted on the North American version of the channel with a commercial-free premiere which aired on January 24, 2020 and was later broadcast in the UK from September 4, 2020.
+It debuted on the North American version of the channel with a commercial-free premiere which aired on 24 January 2020 and was later broadcast in the UK from 4 September 2020.

 In the American adaptation, each team played a total of eight games in the maze (two per zone).
 The Mega Crystal introduced in 2019 in the original series was available in any game after the first.
 If a team finished the Crystal Dome with a positive total of gold tokens, they won $100 per gold after deductions for silver tokens, and the full $25,000 for a net result of 100 gold tokens or more.